-J.J.
-Lewis | Superintendent & CEO 850 Hampshire Road, Suite R Thousand Oaks, California 91361 (818) 824-6233 jlewis@compasscharters.org
+Elizabeth Brenner | Superintendent & CEO 850 Hampshire Road, Suite R Thousand Oaks, California 91361 (818) 824-6233 ebrenner@compasscharters.org

 Definitions

 Prohibited Unlawful Harassment

 - Verbal conduct such as epithets, derogatory jokes or comments or slurs. - Physical conduct including assault, unwanted touching, intentionally blocking normal movement or interfering with school because of sex, race or any other protected basis. - Retaliation for reporting or threatening to report harassment. - Deferential or preferential treatment based on any of the protected classes above.